 One of the following:

 A Levels – at grades ABB with at least one being biology, chemistry, physics, physical education, psychology or sociology.
-Applicants are also required to pass the practical element of assessment in science subjects.
 General studies will not be accepted.
 If you commenced A Level studies in autumn 2015, completing in summer 2017 and have not chosen a science, please contact us for advice on whether your application can be considered for a BSc Nursing course.

 CACHE Diploma – overall grade A

 International Baccalaureate – Diploma with an overall score of 32 points